alphagov/digitalmarketplace-contained/README.md

 * Build the container: `docker build -t dmp-contained .`

-* Run the container: `docker run -it --mount type=bind,source="$(pwd)"/mount-for-container,target=/dmp-contained/mount dmp-contained /bin/bash`.
+* Run the container: `docker run -it -p 80:80 --mount type=bind,source="$(pwd)"/mount-for-container,target=/dmp-contained/mount dmp-contained /bin/bash`.
 This is going to open up a shell on the container

 * In the container, run `/usr/local/bin/python3.6 setup.py`